 You can be one of them in 2016.

 2016 TCS New York City Marathon Charity Partners

 Runners will be asked to raised a set amount of money in exchange for guaranteed entry into the race.
 Contact each group individually for more information or to register with them.
-More charities may be added throughout the spring.
 Find more info about the race’s charity program at nycmarathon.org.

 Gold level charities provide runners with race day perks and a VIP experience.